Code of conduct

 DO Leave any uninvited guests at home (including kids and pets!) – a wish is a special time for one unique child, let’s keep the focus on them.

-DO Speak appropriately around children (no swearing, yelling, inappropriate language or suggestive comments, bullying or aggressive behaviour will be tolerated)
+DO Speak appropriately around children (no swearing, yelling, inappropriate language or suggestive comments, bullying or aggressive behaviour – we are a G rated organisation).

 DO Adhere to Make-A-Wish’s Child Safeguarding Children and Young People Policy

 DO Comply with directions from Make-A-Wish representatives, especially in relation to the safety of the wish child.

-DO Ensure that, for any activities you are planning for the wish child, a parent and/or Make-A-Wish representatives can accompany the wish child
+DO Ensure a parent and/or Make-A-Wish representatives can accompany the wish child for any activities you are planning.

 DO Report any suspicions of child abuse to the CEO of Make-A-Wish Australia.